-Utah Car Insurance – Before You Hit the Road
+Utah Car Insurance

-Utah is perhaps best known for its rugged and diverse geographical features, such as the Great Salt Lake, Arches National Park, and the Colorado Plateau.
+Utah is known for its rugged and diverse geographical features, such as the Great Salt Lake, Arches National Park, and the Colorado Plateau.
 One of the best ways to appreciate Utah's majestic landscape is by driving one of its 27 scenic byways, like Logan Canyon Scenic Byway, Mirror Lake Scenic Byway, the Trail of the Ancients, and Highway 12.
-But before you can hit the road to experience all that Utah has to offer, you need to make sure you have the proper Utah auto insurance on your vehicle.
-Start your free UT car insurance quote online now.
+As you enjoy all the natural beauty that Utah has to offer, make sure your vehicle is covered.
+Start your free Utah car insurance quote online.

 Utah Auto Insurance Requirements

 All Utah drivers must carry proof of auto insurance and present it to any law enforcement officer upon request.

 The following minimum car insurance coverages are required in Utah:

 - Bodily injury liability: $25,000 per person and $65,000 per accident

 - Uninsured motorist: $25,000 per person and $65,000 per accident**